testit-tms/Test-IT-VS-Extension-sample/CONTRIBUTING.md

 Pull requests is the only acceptable contibution method.

 ## Make a pull request
- - You need a local fork of the Github repository.
+ - You need a local fork of the repository in GitHub.
  - Use a separate 'feature' branch for your changes.
 The branch should be followed by the feature/ prefix and have an undestantandable name describing the mail goal of the changes<br>
 <i>Ex: features/Added_support_for_new_API.</i><br>
     `git checkout -b features/Added_support_for_new_API`